Redeeming God’s Time…Jan. 18th

 “Take Time to Be Holy” – 731

 In a fast paced world we rarely slow down long enough to ‘smell the roses.’
 Not to mention, taking time to be holy.
 But what does that mean?
 How can I ‘take time’ to be holy?
 Consider the words of the poet W.D.
 Longstaff; …1) speak often with your Lord, 2) abide in Him always and 3) feed on His word (read the Bible.)
 4) Make friends of God’s people, 5) help those who are weak and 6) never forgetting to seek His blessings.
 In addition we should 7) be calm in our souls, 8) letting each thought and each motive be in His control.
 (That’s a hard one when you think about it!)
 But, when we do these things we’ll be led by His Spirit and better fitted for His service.
-Perhaps that’s how we ‘take time to be Holy.’take time
+Perhaps that’s how we ‘take time to be Holy.’

 “Sing On, Ye Joyful Pilgrims” – 747